Manifesto

 We reject the disposable, the hyper-trendy, and the yield-obsessed.

-The world doesn’t need another strain named for sugar, hype, or bodily excretions; we have countless such examples already, and they blur together.
+The world doesn’t need another cannabis strain named for sugar, hype, or bodily excretions; we have countless such examples already, and they blur together.
 Sometimes this is the result of intentional obfuscation — identical strains renamed again and again for reasons not always wise or honorable.
 Mature and forward-looking stewardship is needed.*

 Likewise, while some chase maximum levels of THC, we have no more interest in this than we would in pursuing a dessert for having the greatest possible quantity of sugar.
 More isn’t always better.